 Table of Contents

-Square has the most options for card readers out of any mobile processor — five of them, in fact.
+Square (see our review) has the most options for card readers out of any mobile processor — five of them, in fact.
 It had a handle on EMV card readers well before most other companies did, a fact that I commend Square for.
 The company was clearly on the ball when it came to developing and getting its hardware certified (not an easy task considering there’s been a backlog of certification requests for a while).

 Something I do want to point out is that some Square merchants have had issues with the company’s EMV readers — either they arrive DOA or they lose their charging capability within a few weeks.
 For now Square is being pretty good about replacing faulty hardware, and I expect this issue will go away as Square works out the kinks in its hardware.